-The authorized stock of GSV Capital as of June 30, 2018 consists of 100,000,000 shares of stock, par value \$0.01 per share, all of which are initially designated as common stock.
+The authorized stock of GSV Capital as of May 5, 2017 consists of 100,000,000 shares of stock, par value \$0.01 per share, all of which are initially designated as common stock.
 Our common stock is listed on the Nasdaq Capital Market under the ticker symbol "GSVC."
 There are no outstanding options or warrants to purchase our stock.
 No stock has been authorized for issuance under any equity compensation plans.
 Under Maryland law, our stockholders generally are not personally liable for our debts or obligations.

-The following are our outstanding classes of equity securities as of June 30, 2018:
+The following are our outstanding classes of equity securities as of May 5, 2017:

+Amount Held by

-Title of Class Amount Amount Held by Us Amount
+Amount Us or for Amount

-Authorized or for Our Account Outstanding
+Title of Class Authorized Our Account Outstanding

-Common stock 100,000,000 20,750,913
+Common stock 100.000.000 22.181.003

 Under our charter our Board of Directors is authorized to classify and reclassify any unissued shares of stock into other classes or series of stock without obtaining stockholder approval.
-As permitted by the Maryland General Corporation Law, our charter provides that the Board of Directors, without any action by our stockholders, may amend the charter from time to time to increase or decrease the aggregate number of shares of stock or the number of shares of stock of any class or series that we have authority to issue.
+As permitted by the Maryland General Corporation Law, our charter provides that the Board of Directors, without any action by our stockholders, may amend the charter from time to time to increase or decrease the aggregate number of shares of stock or the number of shares of stock or the number of shares of stock or series that we have authority to issue.